-Calla Hummel is an assistant professor in the University of Miami’s Department of Political Science.
-They study when and why informal workers organize and the impacts that the world’s two billion informal workers have on local and national politics.
+Calla Hummel (she/her/xy/xyr) is an assistant professor in the University of Miami’s Department of Political Science.
+Dr. Hummel studies when and why informal workers organize and the impacts that the world’s two billion informal workers have on local and national politics.
+Xyr book, Why Informal Workers Organize: Contentious Politics, Enforcement, and the State, is available from Oxford University Press.
 She is also tracking COVID-19 policy responses as the Bolivia team leader with the University of Miami’s Observatory for the Containment of COVID-19 in the Americas.

-Follow Dr. Hummel on Twitter or contact them at chummel at miami dot edu.
+Follow Dr. Hummel on Twitter or contact xyr at chummel at miami dot edu.